Eleanor Williams (criminal): Documentaries

 The case was the subject of the BBC Three documentary Liar: The Fake Grooming Scandal, broadcast on 17 January 2024, which was broadcast again, on BBC Two, on 31 January.

-In January 2025 Channel 4 broadcast a 3-part documentary series about the case called Accused: The Fake Grooming Scandal.
+In January 2025, Channel 4 broadcast a three-part documentary series about the case called Accused: The Fake Grooming Scandal.
 The series focussed heavily on Williams' viral Facebook post and its effect on the community and the ongoing police investigation.
-It includes interviews with Mohammed Ramzan, Nicola Ramzan, Jordan Trengrove and Shane Yerrell.
+It includes interviews with Mohammed Ramzan, Nicola Ramzan, Jordan Trengove and Shane Yerrell.

 On 25 March 2024, Sky News released a six-part podcast series under its StoryCast title called Unreliable Witness, featuring interviews with Ellie Williams' mother and sister.

 Post-trial developments

-It later emerged that a man and his two brothers mentioned by Williams during the trial were subsequently convicted of multiple offenses of child abuse, with two receiving life sentences.
-Williams had mentioned their names in court as being among those who had abused her, but they were not part of the group of five that Williams had been convicted of lying about.
+It later emerged that a man and his two brothers mentioned by Williams during the trial had been subsequently convicted of multiple offences of child abuse, with two receiving life sentences.
+Williams had mentioned their names in court as being among those who had abused her, but they were not part of the group of five that she had been convicted of lying about.
 Another man named by Williams' mother in relation to the brothers, and whose name appears in Williams' diary, had also been convicted of sexual assault.

-This casts doubt on the fairness of the decision to prosecute her.